Skip to content

 Save the configuration and restart Docker Compose.
 Navigate to http://localhost:5000/collections to evaluate whether the new dataset has been published.

 At first glance, the icoads-sst collection appears as a normal OGC API - Coverages collection.
-Let's look a bit closer at the colleciton description:
+Look a bit closer at the collection description, and notice that there is a parameter_names key that describes EDR parameter names for the collection queries.

 Client access